Goliad State Park and Historic Site

-Goliad State Park and Historic Site is a 188.3 acre state park located along the San Antonio River on the southern edge of Goliad, Texas.
+Goliad State Park and Historic Site is a 276 acre state park located along the San Antonio River on the southern edge of Goliad, Texas, United States.
 It was listed on the National Register of Historic Places (#01000258) on March 12, 2001.
+It is managed by the Texas Parks and Wildlife Department.

 Park

-The park features campsites, screened shelters, Group Hall and Chapel, an amphitheater, and the El Camino Real de los Tejas Visitors Center.
+The 188.3 acre main park features campsites, screened shelters, group hall, amphitheater and a reconstruction of Mission Nuestra Señora del Espíritu Santo de Zúñiga (commonly known as Mission Espíritu Santo).
+The El Camino Real de los Tejas Visitors Center, Zaragoza Birthplace State Historic Site and ruins of Mission Nuestra Señora del Rosario are separate outlying units of the park.